Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Supplementary Proofs of Key Properties

 \begin{proof} Consider any two adjacent inputs $\mathbf b_j^{(1)},\mathbf b_j^{(2)}$ and any output $o$ in the range of $g$.
 By the law of total probability over $\tilde{\mathbf b}$, we have

 Thus, we have

 where the last inequality follows directly from the $\varepsilon_j$-personalized LDP guarantee of $f$ in \eqref{eq:personalized_ldp_def_rev}. \end{proof}

-Lemma~\ref{lem:post_processing} implies that all platform-side decisions derived from $\tilde{\mathbf b}_j$---including candidate filtering, the offline contract profile produced by RAPCoD/ASPIRE-Off, and the online temporary recruitment decisions---are post-processing of MIRROR outputs.
-Therefore, these outputs do not incur additional privacy leakage beyond the original $\varepsilon_j$.
+Lemma~\ref{lem:post_processing} implies that the intent-report-dependent components of candidate filtering, the RAPCoD/ASPIRE-Off contract profile, and online temporary recruitment are post-processing of MIRROR outputs.
+Therefore, these components do not consume additional mechanism-level LDP budget beyond the original $\varepsilon_j$.